Physics-50/Module-1/docs/plotting-guide.md

 4. Now go to the [Physics 50 Fitting Page](https://physics.hmc.edu/fitter/).
 Under **Data** choose the .csv file you just saved.
 Under **Kind** select the type of fit you would like to perform.
 In module 1 this will be a "constant" fit, i.e. a horizontal line.
 Click "Run the Fit".

+5. The main plot should show the data points, error bars, fit function, fit information, and properly labeled axes.
+The small upper plot shows "residuals," or the difference of each data point from the fit line or curve (along with the error bar of each data point).
+A plot of residuals like this can be very useful when the variation of data away from the fit function is too small to see on the main plot.

-5. You can save the resulting plot by right clicking on the graph.
+6. You can save the resulting plot by right clicking on the graph.